SARPAINe/Nearest-Workshop-Finder/README.md

 username:user1
 password:user1

-if you don't see any wokrshops nearby, that probably means no workshops of your location has been added to the database by the admin
+if you don't see the map try reloading if you don't see any wokrshops nearby, that probably means no workshops of your location has been added to the database by the admin